loopccoew/Buffer-4.0/README.md

 **Back-end:** Firebase (including Realtime Database and Authentication) for authentication

 **Additional tools:** Visual Studio Code as the code editor and Local Storage for storing temporary data

+## Instructions before Using
+ - Sign Up as a Patient
+ - Login as a Patient
+ - Register for an Appointment
+ - Head back and login as a doctor with the credentials email: dr.kellysmith@myradoc.in and password: 123456
+ - Service the patient based on the given queue

 ## Team Arcs

  - Mrunal Shinde - SY - COMP